Why Many Mexican Fans Will Be Rooting for Golovkin in His Rematch with Canelo

 Next to Ortiz is Belen Rosales Hernandez.
 While Ortiz explains that Canelo must be more offensive-minded for this fight or he'll lose those who still support him, she smiles as if eager to say something.
 She flew in from Mexico City to watch the fight.
 "I back Canelo," she says in Spanish.
 "I know he will win.
 He'll knock him out just like he's promised.
 Vamos Mexico!"

 If you ever see Canelo in person, you can feel there's something different about him.
-He walks with a strut borne from knowing he can have most anything—not in a Las Vegas "here for the weekend so I'll have a fill of every pleasure" kind of way but in something more real.
+He walks with a strut born from knowing he can have most anything—not in a Las Vegas "here for the weekend so I'll have a fill of every pleasure" kind of way but in something more real.

 If for most of his career Golovkin fought in anonymity, Canelo has done the opposite.
 Anointed as the star of boxing since his teenage years, he enjoyed the benefits of that label.
 And if Golovkin's continual frustrations with boxing's politics left him pondering an early retirement, Canelo saw limitless possibilities within the same sport.
 "I feel that I was born for this," he said as a 20-year-old.